-How to keep your text readable
+Tips to keep your text readable

 Read more: Setting up a text structure »

 Write short rather than lengthy sentences, as lengthy sentences are much harder to process.
-Try to avoid or to limit the amount of difficult words in a text.
+Try to avoid or to limit the number of difficult words in a text.
 Try not to use complicated sentences and try to avoid the use of passive voice.

-Conclusion: read out loud!
+One last tip: read it out loud!

 Keep on reading: SEO copywriting: the complete guide »